Manju1392k/GreenLife-Website/README.md

 Green Life is a very good website.
 Green life contain challenges for plantion of tress. 🌳🌴

-Plantion of tress is good for earth and environment🌏
+Plantion of trees is good for earth and environment🌏

 ---